cmu-sei/pharos/share/prolog/oorules/README.md

 approximately the same amount of RAM as doing the partitioning.

-The `--prolog-facts` option instructs OOAnalyzer to only run the fact generation step, and to write the results out to `ooprog-facts.P`.
+The `--prolog-facts` option instructs OOAnalyzer to only run the fact generation step, and to write the results out to `ooprog-facts.pl`.

 This step is one of the few steps in the Pharos system that takes advantage of multi-threading, so if you have multiple processors, you